mitrjain/slot-booking-system-backend/README.md

 ###  On a Kubernetes cluster
 1. **Set up a kubernetes cluster on the cloud (EKS, GCP) or on your local machne (using minikube)**
-2. **Configure the kubeconfig cli utility to interact with the cluster set up in the previous step**
+2. **Configure the kubectl cli utility to interact with the cluster set up in the previous step**

 3.**Clone the repository:**
     ```bash